CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (write contextual commits with structured action lines following Conventional Commits), when to use it (committing code, finishing tasks), and what makes it distinctive (preserving WHY over WHAT).
-It uses third person voice correctly and includes natural trigger terms.
-The description is concise yet comprehensive.
+This is a strong skill description that clearly communicates what the skill does (write contextual commits with structured action lines preserving intent) and when to use it (committing code, finishing tasks).
+It uses natural trigger terms, provides specific capabilities, and occupies a distinct niche that differentiates it from generic git or code review skills.

 DimensionReasoningScore